casenblurg/NCPA_Rovers_ROS2/SSH_Into_Rovers/README.md

 $ sudo arp-scan -I wlp2s0 -l
 ```

-Note that when you use these commands you need to be connected to the same network as the device you are looking for.
+**Note:** When you use these commands you need to be connected to the same network as the device you are looking for.

 After running this command, you should see output similar to the following, depending on the network you're connected to: